Sorry/NotSorry: You Can Keep Your Nonpology (2017)

 It isn't that this can never happen.
 It can happen...it does happen.
 However, what also can, and does happen is that people misrepresent themselves.
 They go through the motions of making a transformation when all the while there is no true inner change.
 They gain access, gain information, weaken their unsuspecting hosts, and become stronger and even more dangerous.
 Now they have not only the proximity, but now a heightened, more specialized ability, to wreak havoc, to maim, to destroy.

-Every apology is not real, and every individual/position/stance should not merely be accepted at face value.
+Every apology is not real, and every individual/organization/position/stance should not merely be accepted at face value.
 If accepted without qualification or scrutiny, we put ourselves in an extremely vulnerable situation and place ourselves at risk.
 We cannot afford to do that.
 We must value ourselves enough to evaluate those who say they are with us and to have safeguards in place when, not if, we are compromised and/or betrayed.
 Anyone and anything that is real will be able to withstand being tested/vetted and in fact will likely welcome it.

 We require individuals to obtain licenses/credentials/permissions and/or training in order to operate vehicles/machinery, assume certain roles and responsibilities, to handle food, to go fishing, even to march on public lands.
 We don't just let them enter with a sheepish smile, hastily uttered apology, and a few murmured buzzwords claiming allegiance and solidarity.